 After the long flight, Kathleen is pretty tired when she arrives in Italy.

-When she last travelled here, in the 1990s, she needed to first find a money exchange, then a public phone and her hotel's phone number, then try to understand them when they told her the address.
+When she last travelled here in the 1990s, she needed to first find a money exchange, then a public phone and her hotel's phone number, then try to explain to the taxi driver where the hotel was.

 Arrival and connecting to a network

 Now, Kathleen can use the internet on her mobile phone to search for whatever she needs.
 The phone also keeps her information together, such as hotel address, what time she can check in, her itinerary, and more.

 To get started, Kathleen turns off Flight Mode and turns Data Roaming back on.
 Her phone will connect to the local mobile phone network automatically, but it might take a few minutes to do so.